- the double helix of the Virgilio-narrative: affective strand interwoven with intellective strand

 Blessed are you, whose beak does not, o griffin, pluck the sweet-tasting fruit that is forbidden and then afflicts the belly that has eaten!

 Moreover, thievery in the treatment of Inferno 24-25 clearly has a civic dimension, given the apostrophes to Pistoia and Florence that frame the seventh bolgia and the Black Guelph Florentine families to which the thieves belong.
 It is thus better to say that Dante uses thievery much as he used sodomy, as an opportunity for a discourse on Florence and its corrupted values.

 * * *

 Most importantly, Dante uses the bolgia of the thieves in order to tackle the concept of metamorphosis itself.
 In analogous fashion, he uses the circle of lust not to connect to any of the timeworn moralistic formulae regarding lust that were in circulation but to tackle a complex of issues at the heart of his poem and of his life-long meditation: the issues of reading, authorship, reception, responsibility.
 Metamorphosis, like authorship, is a complex of ideas about which Dante has been thinking for decades by the time he writes Inferno 24 and 25.
 Already in the sonnet Piangete, amanti (Vita Nuova VIII ), as discussed in Dante’s Lyric Poetry (p.
-75), Dante probes the issue of the “forma vera” (10), playing with the boundaries between animate and inanimate, life and death.
+75), Dante probes the issue of the “forma vera” (verse 10), playing with the boundaries between “true form” and its converse, animate and inanimate, life and death.

 Metamorphosis boasts both a classical pedigree and profound religious implications.
 As a concept that probes the implications of a being that changes its shape, metamorphosis poses such questions as: what is lost, ontologically? what is gained?, does the self that has undergone metamorphosis remain an immutable self?